-To ensure that the bats were familiar with both flowers assigned to them, they went through one final stage of training: forced alternation after every single rewarded visit between the two assigned flowers for the duration of one night.
+To ensure that the bats were familiar with both flowers assigned to them, they went through one final stage of training: forced alternation.
+The bats received a reward at one of the two flowers for one trial, and then could only receive reward at the other flower for the next trial.
+In this way the bats had to alternate between the two flowers every single trial.

 Serial Reversal Learning Task